mozilla/explainers/README.md

   about exploring the problem space, not identifying a particular solution.
 * because a proposal repo is required to present to TC39, it makes sense to have the explainer in a separate repo from the start, and add a link to it from the `Current Explainers` section above.
-* external feedback is not necessary (it's a normal part of asking for Stage 1 at TC39), but do get internal reviews and feedback.
+* external feedback is not necessary (it's a normal part of asking for Stage 1 at TC39).
 * once the proposal reaches Stage 1, any explainer for it in this repo should be archived as described below.
   Further development will continue under the TC39 process.